 If the clouds are missing in action, you could just hold up a diffuser between the subject and the sun to achieve similar results.
 Without spending much money, a simple white cloth can be used as a diffuser.

 You can also make use of a reflector when dealing with shadows on your subject’s face.
-Reflectors can be silver, white or gold depending upon the type of lighting effect you require.
+Reflectors can be silver, white or gold depending upon the type of picture lighting effect you require.
 A simple white reflector will have a subtle lighting effect.
 A silver reflector reflects a large quantity of regular light.
 While gold brings about warmth in light that can give your subject a healthy glow.

 5. Perfect Portrait Photography Background